smcavoy1/Cyclistic-Case-Study/README.md

 <br>

-Members complete just over half (55.3%) of all rides.
+Members account for just over half (55.3%) of all rides.
 There is a distinct difference in average ride time by members and casual riders.
 Average ride time for casual members is 29.64 minutes, more than twice that of members (13.57 minutes).

 <br>